ScalizerOrg/s6r-odoo-addons-sale-workflow/s6r_sale_margin_threshold/README.md

 Scalizer Sale Margin Threshold
 =========================

-This module enforces minimum sale prices and profit margins for products.
-If a user tries to sell a product below its minimum price in a sales order, the system displays a warning, helping businesses maintain profitability and avoid underpricing.
+This module enforces minimum profit margins for products.
+When a user attempts to sell a product below its required margin, the system issues a warning, helping businesses protect profitability and prevent underpricing.

 ## Usage